animatlabs/animatlabs.github.io/_drafts/2026-12-21-saga-pattern-compensation.md

 ## Traditional Implementation: Lots of Code

-Here's what saga implementation typically looks like without a framework - nested try-catch blocks tracking what needs to be undone:
+Saga implementation without a framework usually looks like nested try-catch blocks tracking what needs to be undone:

 ```csharp
 // Traditional saga - manual compensation tracking